 One such variation is universal life insurance.
-Like whole life insurance, it remains in effect an entire lifetime without term limits, but it allows for payment terms to be adjusted as the insured's needs change.
+Like whole life insurance, it remains in effect for an entire lifetime without term limits, but it allows for payment terms to be adjusted as the insured’s needs change.

 Another variation is indexed universal life insurance (IUL).
 IUL policies can grow because they tie the cash value amount to a financial index.

 When a premium is paid, a portion covers the cost of the fixed benefits, while another portion covers the fees associated with the policy.
 The remainder is added to the cash value balance, where it can accrue tax-deferred interest at the rate of the designated financial index.
 It’s important to note that the money is not directly invested in financial markets; it is just tied to the return rate of a specific financial index.

 Policies can credit the interest in different ways.
 IULs usually offer a guaranteed minimum rate of return and a choice of indexes.
 Some measure index rates monthly, others do so on an annual basis, and others determine the index’s monthly average over the past year.
 Some policies allow you to choose more than a single index and decide the percentage allocated to the fixed and indexed accounts.

 The appeal of IUL is that it provides an opportunity for more significant accumulation potential than traditional universal life insurance while also providing a built-in floor to ensure the cash value will not decrease during a downturn in the market.
 When the insured dies, the earnings are dispensed tax-free to survivors.
 Even if the index dips, you’re still safe with a guaranteed minimum interest rate.

 However, potential drawbacks to IULs must be considered before obtaining a policy.